ReverseSec/eryx/README.md

 </p>

 ## License
-eryx is provided strictly for research and analysis purposes.
+eryx is provided strictly for research and detection purposes.
 Please refrain from using it for any illegal activities.
 [LICENSE](LICENSE)